-According to the Department of Defense, the SRB should not be confused with a different kind of retention bonus known as the Section 355 Critical Skills Retention Bonus (CSRB) or Bonus for Assignment to High Priority Unit.
-The Selective Reenlistment Bonus is “Section 38” as opposed to Section 355.
+According to the Department of Defense, the SRB should not be confused with a different kind of retention bonus referred to as the Section 355 Critical Skills Retention Bonus (CSRB) or Bonus for Assignment to High Priority Unit.
+The Selective Reenlistment Bonus is “Section 38” instead of Section 355.

 Why a Reenlistment Bonus?

-The various branches of military service recognize certain truths about reenlistment– the United States Air Force official policy includes this statement from the Air Force official website:.
+The various branches of military service recognize certain truths concerning reenlistment– the United States Air Force official policy includes this statement from the Air Force official website:

 “Reenlistment in the Regular Air Force is not an inherent individual right for enlisted Airmen.
 It is a privilege and confers an obligation to serve.”

-This philosophy is conveyed in different ways depending on the branch of military service, however as a rule, only the servicemember’s command has the power to accept or reject reenlistment.
-Those who are not chosen for reenlistment are separated from military service on the Date Of Separation (DOS) provided on the most current military record.
+This philosophy is conveyed in different ways depending on the branch of military service, but as a rule, only the servicemember’s command has the power to accept or deny reenlistment.
+Those who are not picked for reenlistment are separated from military service on the Date Of Separation (DOS) provided on the most current military record.

 Those who are accepted as re-enlistees may not necessarily qualify for a reenlistment bonus.
-Those who do must meet specific requirements established by both the DoD and the branch of service.
+Those who do have to meet specific requirements established by both the DoD and the branch of service.

-Reenlistment bonuses are paid to keep highly qualified service members in uniform; they are also paid to ensure critically staffed career fields in the Army, Navy, Air Force, Space Force, and Marine Corps are operating at end-strength levels acceptable to the Department of Defense.
+Reenlistment bonuses are paid to keep highly qualified service members in uniform; they are also paid to guarantee critically-staffed career fields in the Army, Navy, Air Force, Space Force, and Marine Corps are operating at end-strength levels acceptable to the Department of Defense.

 How Much is the SRB?

 The maximum amount prescribed by law that a service member can receive through a single SRB option is $90,000 for a minimum three-year re-enlistment period.
 The actual amounts of an SRB will vary depending on circumstances.